 Missing man located, Auckland

-The 53-year-old man reported missing from the New Lynn area has been located.
+The man reported missing from the Grey Lynn area has been located safe and well.

 Police would like to thank the public for their help.

-The 53-year-old man reported missing from the New Lynn area has been located.
+The man reported missing from the Grey Lynn area has been located safe and well.

 Police would like to thank the public for their help.